teo-mastronardi/GoalieWatch/README.md

 - Make sure you have python3 installed

 Step 2
-- Install GoalieWatchLocal.py
+- Install
-          Goalie.py

-          notify.py

-          sendEmail.py

-          runApp.sh (if Mac)

-          runApp.ps1(if PC)
+          GoalieWatchLocal.py
+          GoalieLocal.py
+          notifyLocal.py
+          sendEmailLocal.py

 Step 3
 - In GoalieWatchLocal.py, enter your goalies in the 'myGoalies' list

-  In sendEmail.py, change 'receiver_email' to your email
+  In sendEmailLocal.py, change 'receiver_email' to your email

 Step 4
-- Create a crontab to run the app every 15 minutes
+- Create a crontab to run the app every 15 minutes, starting at 10:00am to 11:45pm (Incase of early game times)

+          To create a cron tab in terminal, type: crontab -e

+          and paste the following:
-*/15    07-19        *     * *     /path/GoalieWatchLocal.py
+          */15    10-23        *     * *     /path/GoalieWatchLocal.py